xxsc0529/genai-toolbox/sdks/langchain/README.md

 ```

 > [!NOTE]
-> After adding authentication headers, either through `load_tool`,
+> Authentication headers added via `load_tool`, `load_toolset`, or
-> `load_toolset`, or `add_auth_header`, all subsequent tool invocations from
+> `add_auth_header` apply to all subsequent tool invocations, regardless of when
-> that point onward will use these authentications, regardless of whether the
-> tool was loaded before or after calling these methods.
-This maintains a
-> consistent authentication context.
+> the tool was loaded.
+This ensures a consistent authentication context.

 ### Complete Example